dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/spatial-system.md

 ### 1. Margins

 Margin refers to the space **outside or around** an object.
 Use margins to create space between elements.
 Objects which allow interaction by touch should have enough margin around them that users don't accidentally hit the wrong object.
-Small margins can be used to indicate relationship between objects, large margins to indicate otherwise (Link to Gestalt principles of proximity (https://www.interaction-design.org/literature/topics/gestalt-principles)).
+Small margins can be used to indicate the relationship between objects, large margins to indicate otherwise (Link to Gestalt principles of proximity (https://www.interaction-design.org/literature/topics/gestalt-principles)).

-Set margins based on one or more spatial blocks. margins do not have to be equal on all sides of and object.
-Margins between related objects can be reduced to position closer together.
+Set margins based on one or more spatial blocks.
+Margins do not have to be equal on all sides of an object.
+Margins between related objects can be reduced to position them closer together.

 <InlineImg src={MarginExampleSvg} caption="Margin - highlighted in yellow" alt="Margin example" />